kylebennett/Robocode/README.md

 *TOTAL MAYHEM*

-Every single bot entered is thrown into the arena, last man standing wins.
+Every single bot entered is thrown into the arena, winner is the bot with the most points at the end of 5 rounds.

 ## General Rules